 For adults, take 50 to 100mg of Dramamine 4 to 6 hours or as needed, and 15 to 25mg for children aged 2 to 6 every 6 to 8 hours.
 This medication should not be given to children under the age of 1.
 Given the difficulties encountered by some people when swallowing Dramamine tablets, consider asking for chewables to help this medication go down without a hitch.

-Do not take Dramamine if you allergic to dimenhydramine or other ingredients in this medication, have chronic lung disease such as emphysema or bronchitis, have an enlarged prostate leading to difficulty in urinating, have glaucoma, liver or kidney disease, ulcers and high blood pressure.
+Do not take Dramamine if you are allergic to dimenhydramine or any other ingredients in this medication, if you have chronic lung disease such as emphysema or bronchitis, if you have an enlarged prostate leading to difficulty in urinating, have glaucoma, liver or kidney disease, ulcers and high blood pressure.
 Tell your pharmacist if you’re taking any other products which cause drowsiness, narcotic pain relievers or medication for anxiety or depression.

 Dramamine Dimenhydrinate Side Effects